Perturbations and Quasinormal Modes of the Dirac Field in Effective Quantum Gravity: Quasinormal modes

 In \cite{Cardoso:2008bp}, it was demonstrated that there is a correspondence between the parameters of null geodesics (orbital frequency and Lyapunov exponent) and the real and imaginary parts of quasinormal modes in the eikonal limit.
 This correspondence is known to hold in the majority of cases.
 However, there are several exceptions and limitations, as discussed in \cite{Konoplya:2017wot,Konoplya:2022gjp,Bolokhov:2023dxq}.
 The eikonal limit is interesting not only because in this regime the frequencies could be found in analytic form (see, for instance, \cite{Konoplya:2005sy,Bolokhov:2023bwm,Konoplya:2001ji,Zhidenko:2003wq,Allahyari:2018cmg}), but also because it may bring a catastrophic instability \cite{Konoplya:2017lhs,Takahashi:2011qda,Konoplya:2017zwo,Gleiser:2005ra,Dotti:2005sq} in theories with higher corrections in curvature.

-For the present case of Dirac field perturbations, in the eikonal limit we reproduce eqs.
-(33) and (34) of \cite{Konoplya:2024lch} and consequently confirm the correspondence.
+For the present case of Dirac field perturbations, in the eikonal limit perturbation equations do not depend on the spin of the field and we reproduce eqs.
+(33) and (34) of \cite{Konoplya:2024lch}, and, consequently, confirm the correspondence.
 In \cite{Konoplya:2024lch}, the existence of non-perturbative quasinormal modes in the parameter \(\xi\) was reported, which apparently cannot be reproduced by the WKB method and, therefore, do not satisfy the correspondence.
 However, such modes appear in the spectrum at sufficiently large values of \(\xi\), while the underlying theory itself is perturbative in \(\xi\).
 Thus, we conclude that the emergence of non-perturbative modes likely indicates a breakdown of the perturbative regime of quantum corrections, rather than a breakdown of the correspondence.